echo2echo/Count-Lines-of-Code/README.md

 	$ sudo ./count_lines_of_code.pl --type=Perl | grep -A 5 "filename.pl"

-To omit/skip  counting the lines of code of the script itself in the results when counting perl lines try something like the following...
+To omit/skip counting the lines of code of the script itself in the results when counting perl lines try something like below...

-*** --omit flag is still a work in progress.
-As a temporary work around place the count_lines_of_code.pl script in a directory with a least one other file to be counted.  ***

-Until --omit flag is fixed you will need at least 2 files in the directory you are using the script.
-Or create a small perl file for the script to run without errors.
-A bug.

-  	$ echo "Fill file for functionality" > omit.pl

 --omit usage

   	$ ./count_lines_of_code.pl --type=Perl --omit=count_lines_of_code.pl

+*** --omit flag is still a work in progress.
+As a temporary work around place the count_lines_of_code.pl script in a directory with a least one other perl file to be counted.  ***

+Until the --omit flag is fixed you will need at least 2 perl files in the same directory as you are using the script in.
+Or create a small perl file with the script below to run without errors.
+Yes, a bug.

+  	$ echo "Fill text for script functionality" > omit.pl